Where do we meet?

 • Have they built a nest of any sort?

-• Will there be someone at the location to meet the beekeeper?
+• Will there be someone there?
+I.e., will there be someone at the location to meet the beekeeper?